hideya/langchain-google-genai-ex/API_USAGE_EXAMPLES.md

 console.log('Validation errors:', validateGeminiSchema(functionDeclaration.parameters));
 ```

 **Important**: These functions are provided for debugging and transparency, not as recommended user-facing solutions.
-The automatic approach via `ChatGoogleGenerativeAIEx` is the reliable production solution.
+The downstream approach via `ChatGoogleGenerativeAIEx` is the reliable production solution.

 ## The Bottom Line

-Manual schema fixes seem logical but are **architecturally problematic** in the LangChain.js ecosystem.
-Our automatic approach provides:
+Upstream schema fixes seem logical but are **architecturally problematic** in the LangChain.js ecosystem.
+Our downstream approach provides:

 - **Guaranteed reliability**: Works regardless of schema complexity
 - **Zero maintenance**: No transformation code to debug or update
-- **Future compatibility**: Adapts to LangChain internal changes automatically
+- **Future compatibility**: Adapts to LangChain internal changes
 - **Simple migration**: Just swap the import

 **The definitive solution**: Use `ChatGoogleGenerativeAIEx` and focus on building your application, not debugging schema transformations.